What is Massage Therapy?

 Massage therapy is a soothing, relaxing technique that can help to calm the body and mind.
 The power of touch in itself is incredibly important and restorative and should not be underestimated.
 It increases blood and lymphatic circulations, bringing oxygen and nutrients to the part being massaged.
 It also removes waste products such as lactic acid, which may be responsible for muscle stiffness, aches and pains.
 It relaxes tight muscles and stiff joints and can help the tone and flexibility of muscles.

 Digestion can also be improved and can help with the break down of fat and cellulite.
 It encourages relaxation and improves sleep by reducing the amount of stress hormones that are released.
 High blood pressure can be reduced and it can help to regulate periods that have been disturbed by the effects of stress.
 It encourages deeper and relaxed breathing and induces feelings of calmness and tranquillity.
+It can be very successfully combined with many other therapies that Pam provides.

 Pam has been trained in and has insurance for the following massage techniques: